 I previously discussed the perfect sous vide starter kit with the best sous vide cookers and sous vide containers for different budget levels.
 Those items will get you cooked to perfection.
 A sous vide torch is the perfect finishing tool to get your food plate ready.

 Side benefit: They’re FUN to use!
 You’re using a blowtorch!
+Or in one case, a flame thrower!

 Let’s dive into the best sous vide culinary torches out there.